Shanxi Museum

 Amongst its important artefacts are those related to Sima Jinlong (d.
 CE 484), including a large number of tomb figurines from his tomb including those made of lead-glazed ceramics.
 The museum also has a tomb plaque from Sima Jinlong's tomb.
 Other artefacts related to Sima Jinlong are in the Datong Museum.

-In September 1953, the museum became the Shanxi Provincial Museum (山西省博物馆, Shānxīshĕng Bowuguan).
+In September 1953, the museum became the Shanxi Provincial Museum (山西省博物馆, (Shānxīshĕng Bowuguan)) after merging with the Relics Hall of Taiyuan City.
 After the completion of the new building in 2005 it was officially renamed the Shanxi Museum.